dmwit/damascus/README.md

 On a first read, you might want to skip to the next section, and come back for a more careful review once you need to know the details of patches or encoding into bytes.

 In the descriptions of abstract values, the term *whitespace* means a text containing only `\u9\` (tab), `\u10\` (newline), or `\u32\` (space).
 A *comma-separated sequence* refers to text that contains a sequence of some other specified abstract values with commas in between.
 Comma-separated sequences are allowed to have arbitrarily many preceding commas, trailing commas, and whitespace around the commas.
 For example, ` ,, , 35,"35"	` and `,35,"35",` are each a comma-separated sequence of abstract values `35` and `"35"`, but `35,,"35"` is not.

+TODO: tabular representations? basic idea: CBOR lists of any type other than **i64** can start with some **i64** elements giving table dimensions; the CBOR list is then chunked up according to those dimensions before the rest of the decoding process takes place; think carefully about how `0`s fit into this; think carefully about how custom types that are sometimes just a tag (i.e. an **i64**) fit into this; think a bit about whether custom types should unpack their fields

 The remaining sections of this document will use abstract values exclusively when talking about inhabitants of a type's interpretation.
 The remaining subsections of this section will occasionally blur the distinction between a type's name and its interpretation.